Casino City's Indian Gaming Business Report | Part of Casino City's Gaming Analyst Package

-*Purchasing an "Organization-Wide" license allows you to save the CD contents on your network for up to five concurrent users.
+*Purchasing an "Organization-Wide" license allows you to register up to five (5) users for your online subscription.

-- Gaming revenue at Indian gaming facilities nationwide grew 2.0% in 2012 to approximately $28.1 billion.
+- Gaming revenue at Indian gaming facilities nationwide grew approximately 4.3% in 2017 to an all-time high of approximately $32.8 billion.

-- The top 2 states generated approximately 38% of total gaming revenue at Indian gaming facilities; the top 5 states generated about 60%; and the top 10 states generated 86%.
+- The top two states, California and Oklahoma, generated approximately 41.2% of total gaming revenue at Indian gaming facilities; the top five states generated about 63.4%; and the top 10 states generated 84.5%.

-- Indian gaming facilities, including non-gaming operations, directly and indirectly generated approximately $91 billion in output, 679,000 jobs, $30 billion in wages, and $9 billion in taxes and revenue sharing payments to federal, state, and local governments.
+- Indian gaming facilities, including non-gaming operations, directly and indirectly generated approximately $112.8 billion in output; 705,000 jobs; $37.9 billion in wages; $1.9 billion in direct revenue sharing payments to federal, state, and local governments; and $14.4 billion in federal, state, and local taxes.

 Covers the Indian Gaming Segment of the U.S. Gaming Industry with the Latest Nationwide and State Facts & Figures: